Digital Garden

 For years, automation meant:

-But with AI agents that understand natural language, can read and write files, and have access to the right tools through MCPs, automation becomes conversational.
+AI agents understand natural language, read and write files, and use the right tools through MCPs.
+Automation becomes conversational.

 You describe what you want.
 The agent figures out how to do it.
 You iterate together.
 It learns your patterns and preferences over time.

-This isn't just about writing code faster.
-It's about delegating entire categories of tasks to something that can work alongside you, in your environment, with your context.
+This expands beyond writing code faster.
+It lets you delegate entire categories of tasks to something that can work alongside you, in your environment, with your context.

 Getting Started